adonisjs/legacy-docs/3.0/database-setup.md

 ## Switching Database Connection

 Switching database connection is one of the most common requirement while building multi-tenant apps.
-AdonisJs makes this process easier and let you use different connections on runtime.
+AdonisJs makes this process easier and lets you use different connections on runtime.

 Assuming you have defined following connections inside your config file.